Hatata: Controversy over authorship

-Rossini argued that the Franciscan Jesuit monk da Urbino did not send the original manuscripts to the collector D'Abbadie, but instead sent "copies" he had made by his own hand.
-Rossini also claimed that a monk, Tekle Haymanot, had heard other people say that Urbino might have written the treatise in cooperation with other Geez scholars in Ethiopia.
-This "fraud theory" also claims that there was an anticipated place in D'Abbadie's then growing collection of Ethiopia literature for "scientific" and other rare subjects to be placed in, and that D'Urbino was able to deliver and satisfy this need of his financial sponsor.
+Rossini argued that the Franciscan Jesuit monk Urbino did not send the original manuscripts to the collector d'Abbadie, but instead sent "copies" he had made by his own hand.
+Rossini also claimed that a monk, Tekle Haymanot, had heard other people say that Urbino might have written the treatise in cooperation with other Geʽez scholars in Ethiopia.
+This "fraud theory" also claims that there was an anticipated place in d'Abbadie's then growing collection of Ethiopian literature for "scientific" and other rare subjects to be placed in, and that Urbino was able to deliver and satisfy this need of his financial sponsor.
 A scholar who presently has subscribed to the theory of Rossini, is Anaïs Wion, a prominent French scholar of Ethiopic Literature.

-Those who hold it to be rather impossible that an Italian priest, with a couple of years training in Ge'ez, could have written both the texts of Zera Yacob and Walda Heywat, two rather different texts supposedly from the 17th century, while he visited Ethiopia, include the Canadian Professor Claude Sumner, the American scholar and philosopher Teodros Kiros, and several others.
-In 2017, the senior and foremost Professor within Ge'ez studies today, Getatchew Haile (1931–2021), published a book with a chapter on his new views upon the hatatas, as he had for a long time rejected the authenticity of the hatatas.
+Those who hold it to be rather impossible that an Italian priest, with a couple of years training in Geʽez, could have written both the texts of Zara Yaqob and Walda Heywat, two rather different texts supposedly from the 17th century, while he visited Ethiopia, include the Canadian Professor Claude Sumner, the American scholar and philosopher Teodros Kiros, and several others.
+In 2017, the senior and foremost Professor within Geʽez studies today, Getatchew Haile (1931–2021), published a book with a chapter on his new views upon the Hatatas, as he had for a long time rejected the authenticity of the Hatatas.
 Inspired by a 2007 thesis, written by Luam Tesfalidet, and after reading Wion's articles, he writes, under the headline Sources: "(...)
 I am now firmly inclined to believe that the original Hatata is the work of an Ethiopian debtera who lived, as he claimed, during the era of the Catholics (reign of Emperor Susenyos, 1607-32)."

 His conclusion: "The Jesuits worked hard to convert Ethiopians to Catholicism and had some significant successes.
 They succeeded in converting Emperors Za Dengel (1603-04) and Susenyos (1607-32) and many priests and monks, including the leadership of Debre Libanos.
 They influenced the thinking of many who then questioned the traditions of their Ethiopian Orthodox Church.
 Accordingly, it makes more sense to suspect the influence of Catholic teaching on the thinking of Zera Yacob than to ascribe his Hatata to da Urbino."